rschristopher/ischristtrue.com/src/doctrines/hell.md

  retains even after the fall,
  an immortal soul.
-We once beheld the face of God, and we shone with our own radiance, with no shame or vulnerability in our being.
+We once beheld the face of God, and we shone with His radiance, with no shame or vulnerability in our being.
 It is after the fall, turning away